afzal-anwar/Student-Database-Management-system/README.md

 An java appplication for maintaining the student database of a school

-Main Framework used- Java Swing
+Main Framework used- Java Swing  MySQL

 Project Submission date: July 2019